wp-plugins/modal-dialog/readme.txt

 == Changelog ==

+= 2.5.1 =
+* Reverted to version 2.4.9 code since fancybox2 is not compliant with WP licensing terms.
+Will work on a new version to reintroduce 2.5 functionality.

 = 2.5 =
 * Upgrade of pop-up script to fancybox2
 * Fixes problem with pop-up content going away if opened multiple times